-Whether or not formally vulnerable or 'at risk', if the person may be in immediate danger, the Safeguarding officer, Chair, Safeguarding trustee or person receiving the disclosure will phone social services or police straight away.
+Whether or not formally vulnerable or 'at risk', if the person may be in immediate danger, the Safeguarding Lead, Chair, Safeguarding trustee or person receiving the disclosure will phone social services or police straight away.
 A telephone referral will be confirmed in writing within 24 hours.

-If necessary, our Safeguarding officer will contact Triratna's ECA Safeguarding team for advice: safeguarding@triratna.community to a child.
+If necessary, our Safeguarding Lead will contact Triratna's ECA Safeguarding team for advice: safeguarding@triratna.community to be committed; also if what is disclosed indicates that there is also a risk of harm to a child.

-It may be necessary, and therefore legally 'reasonable', to pass on information without the adult's consent if a child is at risk of harm, they may be at immediate risk of harm once they leave your company and/or a crime has been or is about to be committed; also if what is disclosed indicates that there is also a risk of harm
+It may be necessary, and therefore legally 'reasonable', to pass on information without the adult's consent if a child is at risk of harm, they may be at immediate risk of harm once they leave your company and/or a crime has been or is about

-The person receiving the disclosure will make detailed factual notes about the conversation/concern/incident as soon as possible, including time, date and location, and pass them to the charity's Safeguarding officer.
+The person receiving the disclosure will make detailed factual notes about the conversation/concern/incident as soon as possible, including time, date and location, and pass them to the charity's Safeguarding Lead.
 (See 'Secure, confidential record-keeping' below.)
 As far as possible, what the person has said should be recorded in their own words, as these could be used in court.